jdnordy/joshuadavidnordstrom/_writings/This-Website.md

 ### 1. No persistent state across the website

-Because Next.js uses pages
+Next.js is not used for developing an SPA.
+Rather, Next.js website is a combination of pages

 ### 2. Forced to write _"bad"_ React for consistent layout across pages

 ### 3.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMyNTcyNTA1LDIzNDc5OTU3NywtOTA2NT
+eyJoaXN0b3J5IjpbMTcyMDg3OTI0NiwyMzQ3OTk1NzcsLTkwNj
-M1MjkzLC0yMTU2MjQ5MTksLTUzNzM0MzI3MF19
+UzNTI5MywtMjE1NjI0OTE5LC01MzczNDMyNzBdfQ==
 -->